malexsmith/3700_Assignment_2_NMDS/README.md

 my.plot = gg_ordiplot(ord2, groups=metadata2$Region, kind="se", conf = 0.99)

-#  this extracts the data from the nmds and then plots the species as points that I've coloured by taxon (class).
+#  this is your NMDS map, but the colours don't align with your earlier plots - so let's extracts the data from the nmds and then plots the species as points that I've coloured by taxon (class).

 a.plot <- my.plot$plot
 a.plot + labs(color = "Region", x = "NMDS1", y = "NMDS2", title = "NMDS") +